Glenariff Forest Park

 Glenariff, the Queen of the Glens, is one of the nine Antrim Glens.
 Glenariff Forest Park covers over 1000 hectares, with planted woodland, lakes, outdoor recreation spaces and conservation areas.

-A new caravan and camping site is being built in the main Forest Park and construction work will continue until the end of summer 2015.
+A new caravan and camping site is being built in the main Forest Park and construction work is planned to continue until August 2015.
 During this time, public visitors arriving by vehicle or on foot may encounter restrictions on access along the main avenue into the Forest Park and car park.

 There is currently an outbreak of the Japanese larch tree disease (P. ramorum) in Glenariff.
 Timber harvesting will be ongoing.
 During this work, there are some restrictions on public access to the forest park and forest paths, including closure of part of the Scenic Trail.

 Visitors should observe health and safety signs and other signage providing information on biosecurity measures required to help prevent the spread of this disease.

 For more information on preventing the spread of tree disease, go to:

 Glenariff Forest Park caters for many outdoor activities including walking, caravanning and camping, and horse riding.
 Special events can be arranged by permit.
 Guided walks are also available on application.